AI Tools for Homeschool and Hybrid Learning Families

 Can AI replace a tutor?

-AI can support practice and explanation, but it does not replace a trusted tutor or coach who understands the learner's identity, confidence, context, and progress over time.
+AI can support practice and explanation, but it does not replace a trusted tutor or coach who understands the student's identity, confidence, context, and progress over time.